dmitrypol/dmitrypol.github.io/_posts/2018-04-16-processing-time-series-data.md

 If we need to load external Ruby gems we cannot do it directly.
 One workaround is to install another Logstash plugin which uses that specific gem.
 For example, if we need to access Redis from our Ruby code we can install either Logstash Redis input or output plugins and then call `Redis.new` in the class.

-We also can build a full blown Logstash plugin (Ruby gem) which gives us the greatest amount of flexibility but that is more work.
+Next step is to build a full blown Logstash plugin (Ruby gem) which gives us the greatest amount of flexibility but that is beyond the scope of this post.

 ### Links
 * https://www.terraform.io/docs/providers/aws/r/elastic_beanstalk_environment.html